 Saskatchewan Teachers' Institute on Parliamentary Democracy (SSTI) is a professional development opportunity open to all Saskatchewan educators.
 Teachers are guided through an insider’s view of government and the legislative process.

-For information on registration please contact A. Guenette by phone (306) 787-5358 or email aguenette@legassembly.sk.ca.
+For more information, please contact A. Guenette at (306) 787-5358 or aguenette@legassembly.sk.ca.